yanigisawa/PyComicSyndicator/README.md

 There are two composite parts to the comic syndicator

-1. A scheduled task that fetches the URL of the comic for that day
+1. A scheduled task that fetches the URL of the comic for that day (the comicDownload.py script)
 2. A generated RSS feed that can be subscribed to by a syndication reader, like Google Reader.
+All the feeds are viewable from the feeds.py page